blackducksoftware/synopsys-detect/documentation/src/main/markdown/runningdetect/statelessscan.md

 ## Stateless Scan Compare Mode

-You can configure Package Manager and Signature Stateless Scans to return only the difference in policy violations between the current scan and previous Persistent Scans using the same configuration.
-To return only the difference in policy violations, configure detect.blackduck.rapid.compare.mode to BOM_COMPARE or BOM_COMPARE_STRICT.
+You can configure Package Manager, Signature, and Container Stateless Scans to return only the difference in identified policy violations between the current scan and previous Persistent Scans, using the same scan configuration.
+To return only the difference in policy violations, configure `detect.blackduck.rapid.compare.mode` to `BOM_COMPARE` or `BOM_COMPARE_STRICT`.

-Setting the compare mode to ALL evaluates all RAPID or FULL policies.
-BOM_COMPARE_STRICT only shows policy violations not present in an existing project version BOM.
-BOM_COMPARE depends on the type of policy rule modes and behaves like ALL if the policy rule is only RAPID and like BOM_COMPARE_STRICT when the policy rule is RAPID and FULL.
-See the Black Duck documentation for complete details.
+BOM compare mode settings determine which policies are considered and how they behave when violations are present.
+See the [blackduck_product_name] documentation for futher details <a href="https://sig-product-docs.synopsys.com/bundle/bd-hub/page/ComponentDiscovery/BestPracticesScanning/RapidScanOverview.html" target="_blank">on BOM comparison.</a>